 - Keep our passwords safe.
 We never share them with anyone outside of the family.

-To see the full contract and download a copy for your family, click here (this is a link to a PDF).
+To see the full contract and download a copy for your family.
 Make sure you review it, have each family member sign it, and post it near the computer monitor or on the refrigerator door.